-The quality of the Issuer's loan asset portfolio depends on both careful initial selection of the loan assets to be purchased and the maintenance of a low ratio of borrower's default following the relevant purchase.
-The Issuer cannot offer any assurance that it will continue to be able to purchase loan assets of sufficient credit quality to maintain the current credit performance of its loan asset portfolio or that the credit quality of its loan asset portfolio will not deteriorate.
+The quality of the Issuer's loan asset portfolio depends on both the careful selection of loan assets to be purchased and the rate of default by borrowers.
+The Issuer cannot offer any assurance that it will continue to be able to purchase loan assets of adequate credit quality to maintain the current credit performance of its loan asset portfolio or that the credit quality of its loan asset portfolio will not deteriorate.
 The outbreak of a novel strain of coronavirus (COVID-19) since December 2019 inflicted severe impacts on global and local economic activities.
-Governments across the world including the Hong Kong Government imposed various measures to contain the spread of COVID-19, including mandatory business closures, travel restrictions, quarantines and limitations on public gatherings.
-These measures had, and may continue to have negative impact on the Hong Kong economy.
+Governments across the world including The Government of the Hong Kong Special Administrative Region of the People's Republic of China (Hong Kong Government) imposed various measures to contain the spread of COVID-19, including mandatory business closures, travel restrictions, quarantines and limitations on public gatherings.
+These measures had, and may continue to have, a negative impact on the Hong Kong economy.
 The Issuer can offer no assurance that the default rate of borrowers will remain at a low level.
-The allowance for loan impairment set aside by the Issuer may be insufficient to cover all future losses arising from its loan portfolio, which could have an adverse impact on the Issuer's results of operations.
+The allowance for loan impairment set aside by the Issuer may be insufficient to cover all future losses arising from its loan asset portfolio, which could have an adverse impact on the Issuer's results of operations.

-The Approved Seller / Approved Servicer of an acquired loan portfolio is obliged to remit scheduled payments generated from the acquired loan portfolio to the Issuer in a timely and accurate manner.
+The Approved Seller / Approved Servicer (as defined under the section entitled "Description of the Issuer - Business Strategies") of an acquired loan portfolio is obliged to remit scheduled payments generated from the acquired loan portfolio to the Issuer in a timely and accurate manner.
 The Issuer can offer no assurance that its Approved Sellers / Approved Servicers will make scheduled payments in a timely or accurate manner, or will not default on their payment obligations.